jasperanders/Bachelorthesis/Thesis/md/thesis.md

 When thinking about any assessment the consideration and handeling of academic dishonesty (e.g. cheating in an exam) is one of the most important parts.
 Moving from paper to e-exams poses the questions what parts -- if any -- must be adjusted to accomodate for changed circumstances and environments.

 In his paper <McGabe> poses seven fields of possible cheating in exams which he then evaluates by accurance and percived severeness.
-Six of which are relevant for this thesisis purpose.
+Six of which are relevant for this thesisis purpose (The seventh would be _Using false excuse to delay taking test_).
 The fields are can be described as follows:

 **Student cooperation**: